 Study Computer Animation in the US

 Computer animation is a necessary component for many growing industries, especially in film and advertising.
 As this field continues to grow, more international students are choosing a career in computer animation.
 Domestic and international students alike can find a program that is perfect for them, from small liberal arts schools to large public universities, all across the US.
-Courses designed to studying computer animation are exciting, and the breadth of material enables them to learn to use the latest technology of the field and to develop with it.
+Courses in computer animation are exciting, and the breadth of material enables students to learn to use the latest technology of the field and to develop with it.

 Have you ever seen a movie or played a video game and wondered how the lighting was so perfect or how the special effects were generated?
 Chances are that someone who studied computer animation took part in creating what you saw.

 Computer animation is the use of a computer or set of computers to give life to a series of images.
 Computer animation is a component in all kinds of media, from the colors you see in television commercials to the explosion scenes in summer blockbusters.
 Some careers in computer animation include cartoon, film, and video game animation, as well as the animation of websites and advertisements.
 Because this field is necessary for several growing industries such as video game production and web design, more and more international students are choosing to study and pursue a career in computer animation.

 The US contains some of the best computer animation degree programs in the world.
 A popular choice for studying computer animation is Full Sail University.
 Located in Orlando, Florida, Full Sail is a great place to study, as it is situated next to several beaches, world-class resorts, and theme parks such as Disney World and Universal Studios.
 Their computer animation program is recognized for its great quality, with 75% of graduates between May of 2009 and April of 2010 receiving initial employment in the industry.
 Full Sail's program prepares students for a variety of employment opportunities, and offers scholarships for both domestic and international students.